Commitment to Diversity & Inclusion

 Diversity and Inclusion Committee

-The Belk College maintains a joint faculty/staff Diversity and Inclusion Committee.
-The charge of the Committee is to advise the Dean on matters relating to diversity within the Belk College, including diversity in the student body, faculty, and staff.
-Together, the Committee and the Belk College work to build an inclusive environment that promotes the success of all students, faculty, and staff.
+This joint faculty/staff committee advises the Dean on matters relating to diversity within the Belk College, including diversity in the student body, faculty, and staff.
+The committee and the Belk College work to build an inclusive environment that promotes the success of all students, faculty and staff.

 Graduate Student Recruitment